Before the race...

 There will be several presentations at the expo on Saturday, including course briefings, race day medical tips, post-marathon recovery information and general presentations on training.
 Consult the schedule that will be on the race website prior to the race (www.milwaukeelakefrontmarathon.org).
 Schedules will also be posted at the expo.

-Where is the Kern Center?
+Where is the Italian Community Center?

 Have a question?
 Ask a RED HAT.
 You will find these helpful volunteers (in red hats) at the expo, start area and finish line.
 They are anxious to help you.